harsimranb/SharpNL/readme.md

 ## Main features/characteristics

-> - Fully C# managed NET 4.5 library
+> - Fully C# managed NET 4.5 library.
 > - Fully compatible with the OpenNLP models.
 > - Was built from scratch by hand, without any assist tool in order to maximize the synergy with .net technology.
 > - There are [analyzers](https://github.com/knuppe/SharpNL/wiki/Analyzers) that help a lot the implementation and abstraction of this library.